RPesenko/OpsMgr-Scripts/SCOM_MG_Config/readme.md

 # SCOM MG Config
 This script can be used to view or change management group configuration for a list of Operations Manager agents via the remote COM object.

+## Use Cases
+Ideally, a SCOM administrator should view, change, add or remove management group configuration on the agent using the Operations Manager Console.
+If the agent was manually installed, or network configuration prevents agent push from succeeding (remotely manageable = $false), the only available option would be to logon locally to each agent and view, change, add or remove management group information from control panel.

+This script leverages the agent's COM API to display the current configuration for each management group, or make changes to the existing configuration.
+Rather than logon to a large number of servers individually to make changes, the script allows a SCOM administrator to make changes in a few seconds what would normally take and hour or longer to do.

+The script still requires the same level of network access and permissions as making the changes manually, but using the script makes the configuration change far more efficient.

 ## Requirements
 - The script accepts the path to a CSV file as the only parameter.
 - The script can be run from any workstation, but needs to have RPC connectivity to the remote agents listed in the CSV.